Okinawan name: Modern names

 As Japanese citizens, Okinawans today comply with the Japanese family register (koseki) system.
 Accordingly, an Okinawan name has only two components, a family name and a given name.
 A family name is called myōji (苗字 or 名字), uji (氏) or sei (姓), and a given name is called the "front name" (名前, namae) or "lower name" (下の名前, shita no namae).
 The family name precedes the given name.
 The given name may be referred to as the "lower name" because, in vertically-written Japanese, the given name appears under the family name.

 Japanese family names generally show regional variation, but Okinawan family names are known for their distinctiveness.
 In contrast it becomes increasingly difficult to find unique Okinawan given names.

 Top 10 popular Okinawan family names

 This top 10 list is based on the name as written in kanji (Chinese characters).
 Since the Japanese language allows for multiple possible readings, or pronunciations, for each character, the reading of Okinawan family names written with the same characters varies.
 In addition, the Okinawan language has its own means of reading Japanese kanji, but some surnames like Nakama, Yara have the same reading in both languages.

 Historical names

 As in mainland Japan, historical names in Okinawa are more complicated.
 People with different social statuses bore different kinds of names, maintained several names to use in different occasions, and sometimes changed them in their lifetime.

-Okinawan names underwent great changes after the Ryūkyū Kingdom fell under the Satsuma Domain's control.
+It was prohibited to have Japanese style name and Okinawan names underwent great changes after the Ryūkyū Kingdom fell under the Satsuma Domain's control.